davidsanchez222/gtab/README.md

 A Rust-powered Ghostty workspace manager with a keyboard-first TUI and compatible CLI commands.
 Save the current terminal layout as a workspace, search saved workspaces, inspect their saved tabs in a dialog-style TUI, then relaunch them with one key or one command.

+"If you live in tmux, you don't need this.
+If you prefer Ghostty's native tabs and macOS look, this is for you."

 ![gtab demo](Gtab.gif)

 ---